 I am running the online support group Friends International.
 Many of the members have reduced ability to sit because of chronic pain.
 A lot of them suffers from neck- or back pain or pelvic pain, also called symphysis pubis dysfunction -SPD or simply hip pain.
 Many people suffering from coccyx pain, also have problems sitting down.
 Read about our members experience with coccydynia.
 People having Pudendal Neuralgia are recommended not to sit because pain is aggravated by sitting.

-Because of extreme pain, I am unable to sit for more than a few minutes at a time, and am unable to walk for more than a couple of minutes, meaning that I spend my life laying down.
-The Internet, however, has made it possible for me to join the world and use my skills again.
-Working from my bed, I have increasingly become an advocate for the disabled in Norway, and have lobbied the European Union on behalf of the rights of those with sitting disability, a heretofore unrecognized disability in Europe.
+Working from my bed, I have increasingly become an advocate for the disabled in Norway, and have lobbied the European Union on behalf of the rights of those with sitting disability, an unrecognized disability in Europe.

 2. Is using your computer a pain?